JustsJ/nd940-android-kotlin-c2-starter/README.md

 Asteroid Radar

+## Note For Anyone Reviewing

+To use the app, you need to add `API_KEY` in `Constants.kt`.
+You can get one at https://api.nasa.gov/

 ## Getting Started

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.